 Sometimes, love just isn’t enough.
 But there’s something even more dangerous: love can turn toxic, creating sadness and sucking the air out of the room, leaving only jealousy and mistrust.

-You’d think it would be easy to recognize when your engaged in a toxic relationship.
-But unfortunately, it’s not, and that’s why some people end up in them on more than one occasion.
-When you’re in love with someone, your cognitive and emotional state gets distorted somewhat, and it can be hard to “wake up” to reality.
+You’d think it would be easy to recognize when you’re engaged in a toxic relationship.
+But unfortunately, it’s not.
+That’s why some people end up in them on more than one occasion.
+When you’re in love with someone, your cognitive and emotional state can get distorted and it can be hard to “wake up” to reality.
 Open your eyes.

 How to know if you’re in a toxic relationship

 1. You see only walls where there once were doors

 It’s pretty likely that before you were in a relationship, you were a very independent woman.
 You made all the decisions surrounding your work and home life.
 You had your friends, went out with your colleagues, and had a happy daily routine.